 Footwear On The Job

 Slip-resistant shoes are especially important for hostesses as slips are the number one cause of accidents in restaurants.
 So, why worry about falling on the first day?
-You can be safe with SHOES FOR CREWS EUROPE LTD.'s specialist resturant slip-resistant shoes.
+You can be safe with SHOES FOR CREWS EUROPE LTD.'s specialist slip-resistant shoes for hosts.
 They’re a good investment for both the interview, and when you land the job.